moonyandfriends/badbot-discord-automod/README.md

 **Note:**
 - Server names in webhooks must match the server names in `badbot_automod_servers` (case-insensitive)
-- The bot automatically detects server names by looking for the last colon in the string
+- Uses pipe (`|`) as separator to avoid conflicts with colons in URLs or server names
-- If the part after the last colon contains URL characters (/, ?, =, etc.), it's treated as a general webhook
+- Supports server names with emojis, colons, and other special characters

 ## How It Works